 In “Building the Plant” we incorporate the Pareto 20% of content from which we compose 80% of the project – and then apply the Toyota concept of autonomation that enables the subject matter experts at each stage to tailor (customize) the whole facility much more effectively and efficiently.
 Autonomation integrates what the computer and “plant” is best suited for with human expertise - to more precisely deliver the unique needs of the project.

-The first full Systems Approach pilot initiative has begun for Mary Free Bed Rehabilitation Hospital on a 48 bed patient floor fit-out in Grand Rapids, Michigan.
+The first full Systems Approach pilot initiative has begun on bed patient floor fit-out project in Grand Rapids, Michigan.
 Scaling the Systems Approach will produce the highest owner value and greatest return on effort for the building team.
 This requires multiple owners, planners, architects, engineers, and builders (even among competitors) to join forces – spreading the “Building the Plant” R&D costs and pooling the buying power.

 This is possible – and easy – if we can bring together innovative leaders across all these stakeholders willing to work together under a new philosophy.
 According to Deming, “A change in philosophy requires unlearning industrial thinking evident in departmentalization, scarcity of knowledge and information competitiveness.”